Texas Beetle Photographs Organized by Family

 Primer on Mike Quinn's Photographic Techniques

-Problem: How to get as many good photographs of as many live insects as possible as quickly as possible?
-Here's our solution:
+what is the best method to get as many high quality photographs of as many live insects as quickly as possible?

 • Field Collecting

 While in the field, we put critters we want to shoot into a clean live (no kill) vial with a tissue or other material for them to crawl around on.
 I keep using the same vial until it gets so full that one or two bugs nearly escape, then I switch to a fresh vial.
-I segregate the really predacious stuff.
+I segregate the really predacious stuff which, I learned the hard way, most definitely includes trogossitids.

 Photos of a wide range of insect collecting techniques.
 Note that live insects are mostly collected via beating, sweeping, blacklighting and rearing.
-The various trapping methods shown generally collect insects into killing/preserving fluids.
+The various trapping methods shown (in the first link) generally collect insects into killing/preserving fluids.

 • Logistics

 When on an extended trip, we generally shoot everything each night that we caught that day.
-This can make for a *very* long day particularly if we blacklight after dark.
-We generally eat a hearty supper (to keep energy up after a sack lunch) so shooting can last until 1, 2 or even 3 a.m.
+This can make for a *very* long days particularly if we blacklight after dark.
+We generally eat a hearty supper (to keep energy up after usually a light lunch) so shooting can last until 1, 2 or even 3 a.m.
 Then we get up and do it all over again.

-I shoot everything hand-held almost exclusively using Canon's seminal MP-E 65mm 1-5x Macro Lens. - Wiki - Canon - Review - Ento Blog (w/50+ replies) - Amazon
+I shoot everything hand-held almost exclusively using Canon's seminal MP-E 65mm 1-5x Macro Lens. - Wiki - Canon - Review - Ento Blog (w/50+ replies) - Adorama - Amazon

-This manual-focus lens shoots from life size (1x) or about the size of a larger-than-average postage stamp down to 5x which is about the size of a grain of rice full frame.
+The MP-E is a rather heavy manual-focus lens that's shooting range is limited to 1x to 5x or from life size (1x) which is about the size of a larger-than-average postage stamp down to 5x which is about the size of a grain of rice full frame.
 (For critters bigger than a postage stamp, I use a 100mm macro lens.)

-I use a ring flash with two strobes.
+I have used both the Canon and the Yongnuo ring flash with two strobes.
 I set one strobe at 1/4 to 1/8 power of the primary strobe to allow for some modeling or a shadow effect.
-I try to have the primary flash towards the anterior of the bug (its head) but sometimes the subject is uncooperative and its rear end receives more light than its head...
+I try to have the primary flash towards the anterior of the bug (its head) but occasionally the subject is uncooperative and its rear end receives more light than its head...
+(Note, the Yongnuo flash is much less expensive that the comparable Canon flash.)

 • Camera Settings

-By day's end, we may have six, eight, 10 or more vials.
-We put the waiting-to-be-processed vials on top of a hotel ice bucket.* This cools the critters down a little bit, often long enough to get off one to three shots.
-The bugs generally then make a "run for the border" of the plastic stand they are on.
-Each time they reach the edge, I (or an assistant if I'm lucky) will recenter the bug.
-I can usually get off 2 to 3 more shots before it reaches the edge again.
+By day's end, we may have six, eight, 10 or more live vials.
+We generally put the vial of waiting-to-be-shot critters on top of a hotel ice bucket.* This naturally cools the critters down a little bit, often long enough to get off a few shots before they start accelerating.

 *(If you want to store live critters in a hotel room refrigerator, make sure to check the refrigerator's temperature setting as it's likely on the coldest setting which may be fatal to your bugs.)

 I generally shoot straight down on the bug for the primary shot.
-As the bug crawls around, I follow it with the camera perpendicular to the platform it's crawling on.
-The platfurm is the bottom of a 10" high basket placed near the edge of a table.
-I'm standing and leaning over the platform slightly.
-(The elevated platform necessitates minimal bending on my part as I follow the subject around.)
+As the bug crawls around, I follow it with the camera perpendicular to the surface it's crawling on.

-It helps to have an axillary light source to keep the bug well lit as opposed to using the flash's weak focusing lights which have to be turned back on for each successive shot.
+It helps to have an axillary light source to keep the bug well lit as opposed to using the flash's weak focusing lights (which have to be turned back on after each shot if one is using a Canon ringflash).
 When on the road, I'll ask my assistant to train a flashlight on the subject.
-At home I use two lamps set on either side of the shooting platform.
+At home I use two lamps set on either side of the shooting platform

-I can often get a nice shot after about three tries, though occasionally I may shoot a dozen pix.
-Probably 3 to 6 shots is the norm.
+I can often get a nice shot after about four or five shots, though occasionally I may shoot a dozen pix.
 Occasionally, I shoot head shots, lateral shots, etc. if it seems warranted.
-(If it's gonna be a long night, I usually stop after getting the first reasonably decent shot.)
+(If it's gonna be a long night, I usually stop after getting the first reasonably decent dorsal shot.)

-One trick that occasionally works for calming down bugs is to put it under a dark bottle cap for a few minutes.
+If you have time, one trick that occasionally works for calming down bugs is to put it under a dark bottle bottle cap for a few minutes.
 Lift the cap and they often stay put momenarily.

 For the fastest (least cooperative) bugs e.g. many carabids, we often put a glass vial of EtOAc on top of them until they seem to slow down enough for our purposes.
 While this is generally effective, it also often (understandably) leads to excessive grooming on the bug's part once the vial is removed.
 If a particularly large dose of EtOAc is required to slow them down, they sometimes loose functionality in their hind legs...
 This condition may or may not be readily apparent in the resulting photos.